 therapy, peer-to-peer support, and medication management.

 Our evidence-based approach involves a combination of Cognitive Behavioral Therapy (CBT), expressive therapy, wellness education, uniform-specific support groups, and recreational therapy.
 All of these techniques have been shown to be effective when working with active military, veterans, and first responders.

-From the beginning of treatment, we’ll also help you make plans for the next step in your recovery, whether that’s stepping down from inpatient to outpatient treatment, or if you’re starting your recovery as an outpatient.
+From the beginning of treatment, we’ll also help you make plans for the next step in your recovery, whether that’s continuing from inpatient to outpatient treatment, or if you’re starting your recovery as an outpatient.